microsoft/code-with-engineering-playbook/docs/machine-learning/tpm-considerations-for-ml-projects.md

 - Think hard about the **costs of ML** and whether we are solving a repetitive problem at scale.
 Many a times, customer problems can be solved with data analytics, dashboards, or rule-based algorithms as the first phase of the project.

-### Set Expectations for high ambiguity in ML components
+### Set Expectations for High Ambiguity in ML components

 ML projects can be plagued with a phenomenon we can call as the "**Death by Unknowns**".
 Unlike software engineering projects, ML focused projects can result in quick success early (aka sudden decrease in error rate), but this may flatten eventually.
 Few things to consider: